 California leads the nation in number of animals registered with the American Jersey Cattle Association (AJCA), with 50,543 registrations in 2020.

-Two herds rank among the top 10 herds in the country for mature equivalent (ME) milk or protein production.
+Four herds rank among the top 10 herds in the country for mature equivalent (ME) or actual production.

 - Ahlem Foothill Farms, Turlock: 4th milk and 7th protein (ME) with 24,574M, 1,146F, 900P on 2,338 cows